hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 ## ghc-mod

+>  This is an active field of development!

 Is a research project.
 It's its own executable `ghc-mod(1)` that you can build and install with `stack install ghc-mod`.
 But it's also the name of the Emacs/Vim packages that talks to the executable, which is very confusing.

 ## HTTP client